Remote work? Eliminate digital threats with a VPN for business.

 The similarities between the role of the Network Operation Center (NOC) and Security Operation Center (SOC) often lead to the mistaken idea that one can easily handle the other’s duties.
 Furthermore, once a company’s security information and event management system is in place, it can seem pointless to spend money on a SOC.
 So why can’t the NOC just handle both functions?
 Why should each work separately but in conjunction with one another?
 Let’s take a look a few reasons below.

 First, their roles are subtly but fundamentally different.
-While it’s certainly true that both groups are responsible for identifying, investigating, prioritizing and escalating/resolving issues, the types of issues and the impact they have are considerably different.
+While it’s certainly true that both groups are responsible for identifying, investigating, prioritising and escalating/resolving issues, the types of issues and the impact they have are considerably different.
 Specifically, the NOC is responsible for handling incidents that affect performance or availability while the SOC handles those incidents that affect the security of information assets.
 The goal of each is to manage risk, however, the way they accomplish this goal is markedly different.

 The NOC’s job is to meet service level agreements (SLAs) and manage incidents in a way that reduces downtime – in other words, a focus on availability and performance.
 The SOC is measured on their ability to protect intellectual property and sensitive customer data – a focus on security.
-While both of these things are critically important to the success of an organization, having one handle the other’s duties can spell disaster, mainly because their approaches are so different
+While both of these things are critically important to the success of an organisation, having one handle the other’s duties can spell disaster, mainly because their approaches are so different.

 Another reason the NOC and SOC should not be combined is because the skillset required for members of each group is vastly different.
 A NOC analyst must be proficient in network, application and systems engineering, while SOC analysts require security engineering skills.
 Furthermore, the very nature of the adversaries that each group battles differs, with the SOC focusing on “intelligent adversaries” and the NOC dealing with naturally occurring system events.
 These completely different directions result in contrasting solutions which can be extremely difficult for each group to adapt to.